Russian Lessons .Net

 Prepositional Case Моём Моей Моём Моих Твоём Твоей Твоём Твоих

-3rd Person : Always use Его (m.n) (his, its) or Её (f) (her) regardless of the gender of the noun modified.
+3rd Person : Always use Его (m.n) (his, its) or Её (f) (her) regardless of the case of the noun modified.

 Plural possessive pronouns.